 Killifish are vibrantly colored freshwater fish with elaborate patterns.
-They are an extremely popular pet fish due to their undemanding nature and attractive colors.
+They are extremely popular due to their undemanding nature and attractive colors.
 Keeping killifish makes the hobby more rewarding due to killifish being undemanding and hardy fish that fit into many community tanks.
-Although they are so readily available, it is best to care for these fish if you have experience with keeping shoaling fish.
-Killifish are commonly sold under scientific names, so it can be difficult to determine which fish are true killifish.

 Quick Facts about Killifish

-Species Name: | 1,270 species of killifish |
+Species Name: 1,270 species of killifish

-Family: | Cyprinodontiformes |
+Family: Cyprinodontiformes

-Care Level: | Moderate to difficult |
+Care Level: Moderate to difficult

-Temperature: | 72°F to 75°F |
+Temperature: 72°F to 75°F

-Temperament: | Peaceful |
+Temperament: Peaceful

-Color Form: | Vivid colors |
+Color Form: Vivid colors

-Lifespan: | 6 months to 5 years |
+Lifespan: 6 months to 5 years

-Size: | 1.5-4 inches |
+Size: 1.5–4 inches

-Diet: | Carnivore |
+Diet: Carnivore

-Minimum Tank Size: | 20 gallons |
+Minimum Tank Size: 20 gallons

-Tank Set-Up: | Minimalistic |
+Tank Set-Up: Minimalistic

-Compatibility: | Community |
+Compatibility: Community

 Killifish Overview

-Killifish consist of over 1250 species, which is quite a lot!
+Killifish consist of over 1,250 species, which is quite a lot!
 Each species has a different lifespan and size; however, the overall care is generally the same.
-Each species is classified into 10 different groups.
-Killifish are widespread in different habitats within Australia and Antarctica where they inhabit shallow subtropical waters that are either still or fast-moving.
-Very few species of killifish are established to brackish waters, but the majority of captive-bred species are suited for freshwater tanks.
+Each species is classified into 10 groups.
+Killifish are widespread in different habitats within Australia and Antarctica, where they inhabit shallow subtropical waters that are either still or fast-moving.

-Killifish range in size from 2 to 5 inches.
-There is an annual species of killifish that only survive for a few months.
-Although this species can live longer in captivity if they are cared for properly.
-The name killifish is derived from the Dutch word ‘killy’ which means ditch or channel.
+However, this species can live longer in captivity if properly cared for.
+The name killifish is derived from the Dutch word “killy,” which means ditch or channel.
 The name may make them sound like they are potentially dangerous or aggressive, but they are generally peaceful and work well in community tanks.

 How Much Do Killifish Cost?

 Killifish can cost anywhere between $2 to $10 per fish.
-They should be kept in pairs or shoals of 4 or more fish.
+They should be kept in pairs or shoals of four or more fish.
 Annual killifish are generally cheap and can cost as low as $1 or $5 for a group.
 Larger killifish that live for several years will cost more in pet stores and from online breeders.

 Typical Behavior & Temperament

 Most species of killifish are peaceful and do well in community tanks.
-If you are new to keeping killifish, you should only keep a pair of killifish in a species-specific tank.
+If you are new to keeping killifish, you should only keep a pair in a species-specific tank.
 They appreciate live plants to hide in to feel secure.
-Hiding places are more important for large groups rather than a pair of killifish.
+Hiding places are more important for large groups than a pair of killifish.
 They rarely bother other fish and can be kept with other small shoaling fish.

 Appearance & Varieties

 Most killifish have round scales and are slender in shape.
-Their bodies pike at a certain point and they have short, rounded fish which contributes to their great swimming ability.
-Some species may have long-flowing fins, but the fins do not fan out and rather end in a point.
-The dorsal fin is set towards the back of their body and males typically have larger anal and dorsal fins.
-They commonly grow to 3 inches, and few species can reach 10 inches in size and that is the Orestias species of killifish.
+Their bodies pike at a certain point, and they have short, rounded fins, which contributes to their great swimming ability.
+Some species may have long-flowing fins, but the fins do not fan out and end in a point.

 How to Take Care of Killifish